brodieG/char-width/README.md

 #### Glibc

-Comments in the sources as well as some of the reported width values in the pre-patch version strongly suggest `glibc` was used to generate or valid the original tables, for this reason we make the same non-standard assumptions that `glibc` makes, even though this may be controversial in some cases.
+Comments in the sources as well as some of the reported width values in the pre-patch version strongly suggest `glibc` was used to generate or validate the original tables, for this reason we make the same non-standard assumptions that `glibc` makes, even though this may be controversial in some cases.